readysettech/docs-old/docs/guides/quickstart.md

     p100: 195.04
     ```

-    Note the latencies seen when results are returned from the database.
+    Note the latencies when results are returned from the database.

 7. Run the same `JOIN` again, but this time against ReadySet: